Electronic structure and transport in materials with flat bands: 2D materials and quasicrystals: Numerical methods for quantum diffusion calculations

-In 2D systems with defects, it is known from the localization theory \cite{Lee85} that the diffusivity always tends to zero at very large time $t$; therefore, in RTA, $\lim_{\tau_i \to \infty} \sigma(\tau_i) = 0$, and $\sigma$ reaches a maximum value for a finite $\tau_i$, i.e.,\ for a finite $L_i$ from Eq.\,(\ref{EquationLiTaui}).
+In 2D systems with static defects (resonant or non-resonant defects), it is known from the localization theory \cite{Lee85} that the diffusivity always tends to zero at very large time $t$; therefore, in RTA, $\lim_{\tau_i \to \infty} \sigma(\tau_i) = 0$, and $\sigma$ reaches a maximum value for a finite $\tau_i$, i.e.,\ for a finite $L_i$ from Eq.\,(\ref{EquationLiTaui}).
 Thus, at each energy, the {\it microscopic diffusivity}, $\mathcal{D}_M$, and {\it microscopic conductivity}, $\sigma_M$, are defined as the maximum value of $\mathcal{D}(\tau_i)$ and $\sigma(\tau_i)$, respectively,

 It is also interesting to have an estimate of the elastic mean free path $L_e$ and the inelastic mean free path $L_{iM}$ value corresponding to the diffusive regime, i.e.,\ $\sigma(L_{iM}) \approx \sigma_M$.
-We compute the elastic mean free path $L_{e}$ along the $x$-axis, from the usual phenomenological formula \cite{Trambly13},
+We compute the elastic mean free path $L_{e}$ along the $x$-axis, from the usual phenomenological formula by extending the short-time ballistic regime to microscopic diffusivity \cite{Trambly13},

+where the velocity $V_0$ is the slope of $\Delta X(t)$ or $L_i(\tau_i)$ at very small $t$ or $\tau_i$, respectively (i.e., in the ballistic regime, see Sec.\,\ref{Sec_QT}).
+The elastic scattering time is thus,